sapcc/swift-health-statsd/README.md

 # swift-health-statsd

-Submit health data from swift-dispersion and swift-recon to a statsd endpoint
+This repository contains a small Python 2 program that will scrape metrics from the output of `swift-dispersion-report` and `swift-recon`, and submit these to a StatsD endpoint.

+# Installation

+Like any other setuptools-based Python 2 program.